sylvainmetayer/alias-gandi-angular/README.md

 - `npm run nls` :  This will start the netlify lambda development server for serveless functions.
 - `npm start` : This will start the angular development server

-Their is a proxy where lambda are executed at `http://localhost:4200/api/*`.
+Their is a proxy where lambdas are executed at `http://localhost:4200/api/*`.
 See `proxy.config.json` for details.

 ## Development server